If using Firefox (highly recommended) to connect to your server, you must complete the “Local” portion for your OS. For iOS, use Safari:

-Confirm that the Embassy is plugged into both power and Ethernet
+Confirm that the server is plugged into both power and Ethernet

-Confirm your connecting device is not connected to a “Guest” network.
+Confirm your phone/computer is not connected to a “Guest” network

-Very rarely, a router may not support mDNS.
+Very rarely, your firewall settings may block mDNS.
 In this case:

-On your desktop or laptop computer, navigate to your router configuration settings within the browser.
+From your browser, navigate to your router configuration settings.
 This is usually an IP address such as 192.168.1.1.
 A simple web search will usually reveal how to access the router configuration settings for a particular brand.

 Once in the router config settings, find the section that lists the devices on your network.
 You should see a device labeled

 start.
 Take note of the associated IP address and enter it into your browser’s URL field to enter the setup.